shahzebqazi/mystic-labs-ai/README.md

 ## Cursor Rules (.cursorrules)

 ### Overview
 `.cursorrules` files are **project-specific AI configuration files** that automatically execute when you open a project/workspace in Cursor.
-They transform the AI into a specialized assistant tailored to your project's needs.
+In Codex, every file is a **meta prompt** that can be used as `.cursorrules` to transform the AI into a specialized assistant tailored to your project's needs.

 ### How It Works